-Whether you’re creating editorial content for magazines or capturing a particular makeup product for an advertisement, beauty photography requires a close collaboration among the photographer, model, and stylist.
+Whether you’re creating editorial content for magazines or capturing a particular makeup product for an advertisement, beauty photography requires close collaboration among the photographer, model, and stylist.
 In addition, the photographer needs to have a solid understanding of how to light and retouch a scene.
 With these 13 tips, you’ll be well on your way to having a cover-worthy beauty shoot of your own.

-1. Choose the right model
+2. Choose the right model

 Because the model plays such a big role in beauty shots, you need to find someone you work with well and who brings the right energy to the scene.
 And it isn’t just about traditional “beauty” — a model might look good off-camera, but they may have no idea how to strike a pose or hold their hands in a shot.

-2. Hire a hair and makeup stylist
+3. Hire a hair and makeup stylist

 For most portraits, you can get away with asking a model to do their own makeup and perhaps quick touch-ups between shots.
 But for beauty shots, it’s worth it to hire a professional makeup artist.
 Stylists who specialize in beauty photography know exactly what kind of products to use, as well as how they will show up on camera.

 Leaf through magazines or a search engine to find images that are similar to what you have in mind for the shoot.
 Find a few different images that show the makeup, lighting, and costume styles you want to draw from.

-4. Use a high-resolution camera
+5. Use a high-resolution camera

 Shooting in high resolution is a must for beauty photography.
-Whether you’re doing closeups or full-body shots, you’re going to want to capture every single pore and eyelash.
+Whether you’re doing close-ups or full-body shots, you’re going to want to capture every single pore and eyelash.
 Plus, high-resolution images allow you to crop the image without losing any detail.
 Use a camera like the Canon 5DS, which shoots up to 120 megapixels.

-5. Get a macro lens
+6. Get a macro lens

 In addition to a high-resolution camera, it’s a good idea to have a macro lens for your shoot.
 Shooting with a 90mm or 105mm lens will allow you to get closeups of your model’s eyes, lips, and jewelry.
-You’ll be able to get sharp, detailed photos without any grain.
+You’ll be able to get sharp, detailed photos without any grain

 7. Choose a backdrop color

-While it’s common for beauty photographers to use a standard white, grey, or black backdrop, those aren’t your only options.
+While it’s common for beauty photographers to use a standard white, gray, or black backdrop, those aren’t your only options.
 Some photographers like to use colored seamless backdrops, which can give a different look and feel to your finished product.
 You can get a variety of shades out of a single color — if you know how to light it properly.

-8. Use a beauty dish
+8. Use a ring light